walteryu/dwa15-p4/readme.md

 client-side (HTML5 validation methods); jQuery was considered for client-side validation but abandoned due to time constraints.

+Commits are made using "git add -p" command; hence they are small/atomic in nature.

 ## References & Outside Code
 * [Bootstrap](http://getbootstrap.com) - Called as CDN Asset
 * [Class Notes](https://github.com/walteryu/dwa15-spring2016-notes) - Reference for Controllers/Views